ministryofjustice/nomis-user-roles-api/scripts/add-roles-to-users/README.md

 ## Adding users and roles

-Add the list of nomis usernames to the users file
+Add the list of nomis usernames (must be uppercase) to the users file

 Add the list of role codes to the roles file

 (one per line)

 ## Running the script

+It is normally a good idea to run the script against preprod before running it in prod

 You will need to obtain a bearer token from hmpps-auth and add it to the script so that when the curl request called it has the necessary authorization to perform the action.